ratwolfzero/hopalong_python/README.md

 - Advantages: Leveraging NumPy’s vectorized operations, this approach efficiently computes and maps points in a single pass, potentially increasing performance.

 - Disadvantages:
-Full caching requires substantial memory, especially for high iteration counts.
+Full caching requires substantial memory allocation, especially for high iteration counts.
 This may lead to performance issues from system memory swapping or even memory overflow.

 ### One-Pass Approach with Limited Memory Usage (Chunked or No Caching)*